YesterKo/dobot-tic-tac-toe/README.md

 Physical mode is yet to be implemented

-Tested and working on arch linux (with some errors in the pydobot libary at times)
+Tested and working on arch linux